- Reviewed: 7 December 2017, 15:25 NZDT

 There is a UN peacekeeping presence in the area south of Litani River near the border with Israel due to the unresolved border situation and ongoing tensions in the area.
 Rocket attacks from southern Lebanon into Israel have occurred and these often provoke a military response from Israel, primarily against targets in southern Lebanon.

+On 29 June 2017, 4 attackers exploded suicide belts in a refugee settlement in Arsal.
+On 31 August 2016, an explosion at the Ksara roundabout near Zahle resulted in one death and 11 injuries.
 Attacks could be indiscriminate and occur anywhere, at any time.
 Areas where large numbers of people congregate may be targeted.
 This includes places frequented by expatriates and foreign travellers such as hotels, restaurants, embassies, tourist sites, shopping centres, markets, public transport and places of worship.
 Targets associated with the Lebanese Government, such as government buildings, Lebanese security forces, politicians and officials could also be targeted.
 UN peacekeepers and convoys have been targeted in the past.

-Security authorities in Lebanon continue to conduct security operations across Lebanon to prevent attacks.
+Authorities in Lebanon continue to conduct security operations across Lebanon to prevent attacks.
 In some recent incidents, suspects have detonated explosives to avoid arrest and such could take place in areas that have not been previously targeted.
 If you notice that a security operation is underway, you should immediately leave the area if it is safe to do so.

 In recent years a number of kidnappings for ransom have taken place in Lebanon, some of which have involved foreign nationals.
 There has been an increase in politically-motivated kidnappings since 2014.